stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/sealed-secrets.md

 [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets) controller solves the problem of storing kubernetes secret data securely by encrypting the configurations.
 It can only be decrypted by sealed secret controller running in cluster.

-### Problem: Downside of Kubernetes Secrets

-In Kubernetes Secrets, the data is stored as base64 encoded string, which is easily decryptable.

-### Solution

-Sealed Secrets resolved the issue by encryting the data which is only decryptable by component of sealed secret running in cluster.

 ## Architecutre

 SealedSecrets is composed of two components: